awsdocs/amazon-aurora-user-guide/doc_source/Concepts.AuroraHighAvailability.md

 **Note**
 Amazon Aurora also supports replication with an external MySQL database, or an RDS MySQL DB instance\.
 For more information, see [Replication between Aurora and MySQL or between Aurora and another Aurora DB cluster \(binary log replication\)](AuroraMySQL.Replication.md#AuroraMySQL.Replication.MySQL)\.

+## High availability with Amazon RDS Proxy<a name="Concepts.AuroraHighAvailability.Proxy"></a>

+With RDS Proxy, you can build applications that can transparently tolerate database failures without needing to write complex failure handling code\.
+The proxy automatically routes traffic to a new database instance while preserving application connections\.
+It also bypasses Domain Name System \(DNS\) caches to reduce failover times by up to 66% for Aurora Multi\-AZ databases\.
+For more information, see [Using Amazon RDS Proxy](rds-proxy.md)\.